Palazzina di caccia of Stupinigi: Gambling hall

-The room of greater consistency for size and style in the apartments of the Duke of Chiablese is undoubtedly the gambling hall, a large space intended for the leisure of the court inserted into a rectangular hall with rounded corners and two large niches on the sides more short.
+The room of greater consistency for size and style in the apartments of the Duke of Chiablese is undoubtedly the gambling hall, a large space intended for the leisure of the court, inserted into a rectangular hall with rounded corners and two large niches on the sides, shorter.
 The ceiling, decorated by Giovanni Pietro Pozzo in 1765, incorporates the same exotic and oriental motifs of the walls that play the role of an elegant frame for the game furniture inside the room: a mid-eighteenth century drawing room, a Louis XV style game table with a precious chessboard inlaid with ebony and ivory, as well as a desk with refined ivory figures inlaid from the beginning of the 18th century.
 Noteworthy are also the chinoiserie and the porcelain present in this environment that are well suited to the exotic decoration of the complex.

 Hall of Mirrors and Cabinet of Pauline Bonaparte

 The first room, decorated with a very special rococo style, is decorated with stucco and mirrors from the walls to the ceiling, designed by Giovanni Pietro Pozzo in 1766 with the help of Michele Antonio Rapous in the realization of the boiserie.
-The chandelier dating back to the 1940s is more ancient and is decorated with sculptures of wrought iron birds.
+The chandelier, dating back to the 1940s, is more ancient and is decorated with sculptures of wrought iron birds.
 The Cabinet of Pauline Bonaparte owes its fame to the fact that it was made to equip in current forms by Pauline Bonaparte, Napoleon's sister, during her period of stay at the palace when her husband Camillo Borghese was appointed governor of Piedmont.
 The room, small in size, contains a beautiful marble bathtub, decorated with bas-reliefs representing the imperial insignia with the Napoleonic eagle.

 Central Hall

 The central hall, the core of the building, was the first idea of Juvarra to be completed and the focus around which its entire building complex was developed.
 The room consists of a large oval-shaped room culminating in a dome enclosed by a vaulted ceiling.
-The hall was completed in 1730 and on 10 February 1731 the king commissioned to the Bolognese brothers Giuseppe and Domenico Valeriani a large fresco on the vault, depicting the Triumph of Diana, the classic goddess of hunting that appears between the clouds, above a celestial chariot overlooking woods.
+The hall was completed in 1730, and on 10 February 1731, the king commissioned to the Bolognese brothers Giuseppe and Domenico Valeriani a large fresco on the vault, depicting the Triumph of Diana, the classic goddess of hunting that appears between the clouds, above a celestial chariot overlooking woods.
 Around there are also putti with game or wreaths of flowers, flanked by nymphs.
 At the apex of the four pillars that support the dome of the hall, just below the large fresco, there are four monochromatic medallions representing similar episodes related to the same deity.
-The works for the realization of such frescoes began already on March 8, ending in 1733.
+The works for the realization of such frescoes began already on 8 March, ending in 1733.
 Juvarra imposed a quadrature scheme on the two brothers so as not to ruin his complex overall design.